Packing & Storage Tips

 Put your couches on end & collapse your table.
 Put loose things inside your dresser drawers.

 It is inevitable, you tell yourself, "I will remember" but days pass, even weeks, and the inventory of that box fades away from your memory.

-LABELING IS A MUST.
+Labeling is a must.
 You may now be thinking to yourself, "that just takes too long, I just want to get this move over with."
-Trust us, you will get that time back when it comes to searching for that item you need after packing it away.
+Trust us, you will get that time back when it comes to searching for the item you need after packing it away.

-Here at GoldKey, we have ALL of the packing supplies you will ever need when it comes to labeling, boxing, AND storing.
-It’s a one stop-shop.
+Here at GoldKey, we have all of the packing supplies you will need when it comes to labeling, boxing, and storing.
+It’s a one-stop shop.
 We can also offer photo and labeling assistance at move-in.